-Other FFA P Other FFA Planning Dates
+Other FFA Planning Dates

-Enforceable Timetable and Deadlines 1 metable and nes 1 Planning Dates with Long-Term
+Enforceable Timetable and Deadlines Planning Dates with Long-Term Targets for

+FY 2023- Decision

-Subproject Delivershle FY 2022- FV 2024 Out-Voor Decision Comments
+Subproject Deliverable FY 2025 Out-Year Documents Comments

-N/A D1 Five-Year Review (2023) (Fifth 100 7/16/2023 This is a statutorily required document that
+N/A D1 Five-Year Review (2023) (Fifth 7/16/2023 This is a statutorily required document that

 Synchronized Review) must be approved by 6/4/2024.

 EPA and KY identified additional actions

 and deferred protectiveness for Northwest

 Plume Interim Remedial Action, the

 Northeast Plume Interim Remedial Action,

 Water Policy Removal Action, and the Fire

 Training Interim Remedial Action

 (SWMU 100) during the CY 2018 Five-Year

 Review that will be addressed as part of the

 CY 2023 Five-Year Review.

--